Compressive Sampling of Ensembles of Correlated Signals: Main Results: Sampling Architectures

+For brevity, we will sometime drop the dependence on $\mU$, and $\mV$ in $\kappa^2(\mU,\mV)$.
+In the interest of readability, we assume without loss of generality here and in the rest of the write up that bandwidth $W$ of the signal is larger or at least equal to their number $M$, that is, $W\geq M$.
+Now the matrix-completion result \cite{recht11si} in the noiseless case asserts that if

-then the solution of the nuclear norm minimization program \eqref{eq:RD-nuclearnorm_min} (with $\mathcal{A}: \mathbb{R}^{M \times W} \rightarrow \mathbb{R}^{M\O}$ such that $\mathcal{A}$ maps $\vm{X}$ to randomly chosen entries of $\vm{X}$) exactly equals $\x$ with high probability.
+then the solution of the nuclear-norm minimization in \eqref{eq:nuclearnorm_min} (with $\setA: \mathbb{R}^{M \times W} \rightarrow \mathbb{R}^{M\O}$ such that $\mathcal{A}$ maps $\mX$ to randomly chosen entries of $\mX$) exactly equals $\mX$ with high probability.
 The result indicates that the sampling rate scales (within some $\log$ factors) with the number $R$ of independent signals rather than with the total number $M$ of signals in the ensemble.
-When the measurements $\vm{y}$ are contaminated with noise as in \eqref{eq:RD-meas-noisy} then the the result in \cite{candes10ma} suggest that the solution $\tilde{\vm{X}}$ to the optimization problem \eqref{eq:RD-nuclearnorm_minnoisy} satisfies
+When the measurements $\vy$ are contaminated with additive measurement noise as in \eqref{eq:noisy-measurements} then the result in \cite{candes10ma} suggest that the solution $\hat{\mX}$ to a modified nuclear-norm minimization \eqref{eq:nuclearnorm_minnoisy} satisfies

-where $C_{\mu_0}$ is a constant that depends on the coherence $\mu_0$, defined in \eqref{eq:RD-coherence}.
+where $C_{\kappa}$ is a constant that depends on the coherence $\kappa$, defined in \eqref{eq:coherence}.

-As discussed before, the number of samples for the matrix completion increase with $\mu_0^2$.
-The coherence parameter is small for matrices with even distribution of energy among their entries; see, \cite{candes09ex} for details.
-Furthermore, signals are also known to be bandlimited, which implies that Architecture 1 is more effective for the efficient sampling of signals dispersed across channels and time.
-We will show in Section \ref{sec:RD-uniform-archs} that using AVMM and filters at the front end of the sampling scheme force the signal energy to be distributed evenly.
-This will allow us to build sampling architectures that are effective uniformly for all ensembles of signals lying in a subspace.
+As discussed before, the number of samples for matrix completion scale linearly with $\kappa^2$.
+The coherence parameter $\kappa^2$ quantifies the distribution of energy across the entries of $\mX$, and $\kappa^2$ is small for matrices with even distribution of energy among their entries; see, \cite{candes09ex} for details.
+In the signal reconstruction application under investigation here, this means that for successful recovery, a smaller sampling rate would suffice if the signals are well-dispersed across time and array elements.
+One can avoid this dispersion requirement by preprocessing the signals with AVMM, and filters.
+We will adopt this strategy in the construction of the main sampling architecture of this paper.